Body Doubling: The ADHD Study Hack That Actually Works

 We evolved to work alongside others, to match the energy of our tribe, to feel accountable to our community.
 Fighting this instinct by forcing purely solo productivity is swimming upstream.

 There's something almost paradoxical about body doubling: the solution to distraction is more people, not fewer.
 We tend to think of focus as requiring isolation, as something we achieve by removing external stimuli.
 But for many people—especially those with ADHD—the opposite is true.
 External structure enables internal focus.
 The presence of others provides the scaffolding that our own minds cannot generate alone.
+If you're navigating these challenges, our guide on mental health and studying explores how social strategies like body doubling fit into a broader framework for student well-being.

 This is not a weakness.
 It's a recognition of how human cognition actually works.
 We evolved to live and work in groups, to coordinate our efforts with others, to feel the subtle pressure of social expectation.
 The modern fantasy of the lone genius producing brilliance in solitude is exactly that—a fantasy.
 Real productivity, for most people most of the time, happens in the presence of others.